What are all of the different columns?

 This field represents how many fantasy points we expect a particular player to score on a particular slate.
 This is by far the most important piece of data.
 We use an advanced model to create both our player projections and ownership projections.
 This model has evolved over the years and our projections have become increasingly more accurate every single season.

 Our ownership-adjusted projections are a new feature.
 It is basically the same data as the DraftDime Prj, with one slight tweak.
 These projections are adjusted based on ownership.
 The higher the ownership projection for a particular player, the more we reduce his projection.
 The lower his ownership, the more we increase his projection.
-For instance, in the example below, Justin Jefferson is projected to be pretty highly owned at 33.15%.
-Therefore, we reduce his projection from 17.23 to 16.54.
-It’s nothing drastic, but it’s enough to make a difference in your lineup, by valuing lower-owned players.
+For instance, in the example below, Tyreek Hill is projected to be pretty highly owned at 25.22%.
+Therefore, we reduce his projection from 20.7 to 20.22.
+It’s nothing drastic, but it’s enough to make a difference in your lineup.
+It forces the optimizer to value lower-owned players, and penalizes higher-owned players, which is an important strategy for placing high in a large GPP tournament.
+It allows you to take a contrarian approach without having to do hours of research to identify potential sleeper picks.

-These fields are empty because they allow you to import your own projections.
-You can also overwrite the projections in the PRJ1 column with your own custom projections.
+This field is empty because it allows you to import your own projections.
+You can also overwrite the projections in the PRJ1 and PRJ2 columns with your own custom projections.
 (See importing projections tutorial)

 Floor and Ceiling